Bios-Marcel/ServerBrowser/README.md

 In case your client doesn't start anymore, the first thing you should do, is to try and download the [latest version of the client](https://github.com/Bios-Marcel/ServerBrowser/releases/latest).

-If downloading the latest version of the client doens't help, try removing your currently installed Java runtime, if you have never installed a Java runtime, deinstall the ServerBrowser using the default Windows uninstalling procedure.
+If downloading the latest version of the client doesn't help, try removing your currently installed Java runtime, if you have never installed a Java runtime, uninstall the ServerBrowser using the default Windows uninstalling procedure.
 After deleting Java and/or the ServerBrowser reinstall it.

 ## Pictures